Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Application to the field of moduli of varieties in

 To compute the list of elements of $\ARQ(g)$ for a given maximal order $R$ we need the list of all unimodular indecomposable hermitian $R$-lattices of rank $g$.
-This can be done the classification of these lattices developed by authors in \cite{KNRR}.
+This can be done using the classification of these lattices developed by authors in \cite{KNRR}.

 We want to run the algorithm over all maximal orders of a given exponent dividing $g$.
 By \cite{EKN}, the complete list of the corresponding discriminants is finite for all $g$ and known for $g$ up to $8$ under the Extended Riemann Hypothesis.
+However, we can get rid of the Extended Riemann Hypothesis for the genus $2$ thanks to Proposition \ref{prop:g2} and for the genus $3$ thanks to Proposition \ref{prop:g3}, presented in the Appendix.
+Indeed, these two propositions provide an upper bound for the class number of a maximal order $R$ that an abelian variety isomorphic to a product of elliptic curves with complex multiplication by $R$ can have.
+This allows us to use the classification of imaginary quadratic fields with a given class number $h$, which is complete for $h\leq 100$ by \cite{Wat}.